 The Ang Thong National Marine Park is an archipelago composed of 42 islands in the Gulf of Thailand.
-It is surrounded by limestone mountains, white sand beaches, thick jungle, hidden waterfalls, and different bodies of waters to explore.
-Ang Thong Park is a protected area which houses more than 100 square kilometers of land and sea as well as a variety of exotic wildlife and sea animals.
+It is surrounded by limestone mountains, white sand beaches, thick jungle, hidden waterfalls, and different bodies of water to explore.
+Ang Thong Park is a protected area that houses more than 100 square kilometers of land and sea and a variety of exotic wildlife and sea animals.

-Known as the historical part of Bophut, the Fisherman’s Village is made of rows after rows of rustic-style buildings which houses trendy restaurants, boutiques, shopping stores, and even hotels.
-Every Friday, the whole place transforms into Fisherman’s Village Walking Street Market which attracts a huge number of shoppers, from foreigners to locals, because of the variety of food and shopping items they are selling and the lively atmosphere.
+Known as the historical part of Bophut, the Fisherman’s Village is made of rows after rows of rustic-style buildings that house trendy restaurants, boutiques, shopping stores, and even hotels.
+Every Friday, the whole place transforms into Fisherman’s Village Walking Street Market, which attracts many shoppers, from foreigners to locals, because of the variety of food and shopping items they are selling and the lively atmosphere.

-If you are reaching Koh Samui by plane from Bangkok, the first thing you will see is the Big Buddha.
-The Big Buddha is the most well-known landmark of the island and the biggest one as well.
-The 12-meter high golden Buddha is surrounded by different shrines and smaller ornate buddhas.
+If you are reaching Koh Samui by plane from Bangkok, you will see the Big Buddha.
+The Big Buddha is the most well-known landmark on the island and the biggest one as well.
+The 12-meter high golden Buddha is surrounded by different shrines and smaller ornate Buddhas.
 There is also a small market selling different lucky charms, souvenirs, and food items.

 Hin Ta and Hin Yai

 Nature creates art that even artists cannot explain.
-The natural geological formations Hin Ta and Hin Yai Rocks or the Grandpa and Grandma rocks in English translation is a popular tourist destination.
+The natural geological formations Hin Ta and Hin Yai Rocks or Grandpa and Grandma rocks in English translation are popular tourist destinations.
 These rocks resemble the male and female genitalia that foreigners cannot stop taking photos of.